 Chatzi, Eleni, Prof. Dr.

-Eleni Chatzi is currently an assistant professor at the Chair of Structural Mechanics at the Institute of Structural Engineering, of the Department of Civil, Environmental and Geomatic Engineering, ETH Zürich.
+Eleni Chatzi is currently an Associate Professor, and the Chair of Structural Mechanics, at the Institute of Structural Engineering, of the Department of Civil, Environmental and Geomatic Engineering (DBAUG), ETH Zürich.
 She has obtained her diploma (2004) and MSc (2006) in Civil Engineering, with honors, from the Department of Civil Engineering at the National Technical University of Athens (NTUA).
-She then obtained her PhD Degree with distinction from the Department of Civil Engineering & Engineering Mechanics at Columbia University in 2010.
+In 2010 she obtained her PhD Degree with distinction from the Department of Civil Engineering & Engineering Mechanics at Columbia University.
+In 2010, she was hired as the youngest Assistant Professor in DBAUG, and was promoted to an Associate Professor in 2017.

 Her research interests include the fields of structural health monitoring, damage detection and nonlinear dynamics.